curl/curl/docs/HASH.md

     #include "hash.h"

 This is the internal module for doing hash tables.
-A hash table uses a hash function to compute an index, also called a hash code, into an array of slots.
+A hash table uses a hash function to compute an index.
+On each index there is a separate linked list of entries.

 Create a hash table.
 Add items.
 Retrieve items.
 Remove items.
 Destroy table.